Voyager 1: Interstellar medium

+Communication issues

 In May 2022, NASA reported that Voyager 1 had begun transmitting "mysterious" and "peculiar" telemetric data to the Deep Space Network (DSN).
 It confirmed that the operational status of the craft remained unchanged, but that the issue stemmed from the Attitude Articulation and Control System (AACS).
-NASA's Jet Propulsion Laboratory (JPL) published a statement on May 18, 2022, that the AACS was functional but sending invalid data.
+NASA's Jet Propulsion Laboratory published a statement on May 18, 2022, that the AACS was functional but sending invalid data.

 The problem was eventually traced to the AACS sending its telemetry through a computer that had been non-operational for years, resulting in data corruption.
-In August 2022, NASA transmitted a command to the AACS to utilize another computer, which resolved the problem.
+In August 2022, NASA transmitted a command to the AACS to use another computer, which resolved the problem.
 An investigation into what caused the initial switch is underway, though engineers have hypothesized that the AACS had executed a bad command from another onboard computer.

+Voyager 1 began transmitting unreadable data on November 14, 2023.
+On December 12, 2023, NASA announced that Voyager 1's flight data system was unable to use its telemetry modulation unit, preventing it from transmitting scientific data.
+On March 24, 2024, NASA announced that they had made significant progress on interpreting the data being received from the spacecraft.
+Engineers reported in April 2024 that the failure was likely in a memory bank of the Flight Data Subsystem (FDS), one of the three onboard computer systems, probably from being struck by a high-energy particle or that it simply wore out due to age.
+The FDS was not communicating properly with the telemetry modulation unit (TMU), which began transmitting a repeating sequence of ones and zeros indicating that the system was in a stuck condition.
+After a reboot of the FDS, communications remained unusable.